goldbergyoni/nodebestpractices/README.md

 **TL;DR:** ESLint is the de-facto standard for checking code style, not only to identify nitty-gritty spacing issues but also to detect serious code anti-patterns like developers throwing errors without classification.
 Using ESLint and following the rest of the code style practices below means following the same styles used by the rest of the community, as well as the same code styles used in the core products themselves.

+**Otherwise:** developers will focus on tedious spacing and line-width concerns

 <br/><br/>

 ## ![✔] 3.2 Node JS Specific Plugins